Poma

 Poma, incorporated as Pomagalski S.A., and sometimes referred to as the Poma Group, is a French company which manufactures cable-driven lift systems, including fixed and detachable chairlifts, gondola lifts, funiculars, aerial tramways, people movers, and surface lifts.
 Poma has installed about 7800 devices for 750 customers worldwide.

 Poma's only major competitor is the Doppelmayr Garaventa Group which is based in Austria and Switzerland.
-Italy's Leitner Ropeways was historically another competitor until 2000 when Poma became part of Leitner Group.
+Italy's Leitner Ropeways was historically another competitor until 2000 when Poma became part of Seeber Group (now HTI).
 Poma and Leitner remain independent, but formed a strategic partnership which includes the combined purchase of raw materials and the formation of Leitner-Poma as a joint venture in North America.

 The majority of Poma's lifts are used in ski areas in Europe, Asia, and North America (as Leitner-Poma), they have also installed installations in amusement parks, scenic locations, and industrial transportation applications.

 In some areas Poma lift is used as a generic term for a platter lift, as this was the company's first and most popular product.

 History

 In 1936, Jean Pomagalski (born 1905, Kraków) installed his first ski lift on the Eclose Trail in l'Alpe d'Huez in France.
 In 1947, he founded Pomagalski S.A. in Fontaine, France.
-The first Poma chairlifts were built in 1958 in France and the United States.
-1967 brought the first detachable gondolas built by Poma.
-The prototype gondola by Poma was the La Daille gondola at Val D'isere and installed in 1966 but replaced in 2018.
+The first Poma single-seater chairlift was built in 1955 in Chamonix, France, using parts from drag lifts, and the first 2-seater chairlifts were built in 1958 in France and the United States.
+1966-67 brought the first detachable gondolas built by Poma.
+The prototype gondola by Poma was the La Daille gondola at Val D'Isere and installed in 1966 but demolished and replaced in 2018.
 The corporate headquarters and the production shops are still in Fontaine, but since 1988 most of their management, design engineering, sales and service offices are in Voreppe, France.
 Poma currently employs approximately 750 people worldwide.

 Early Poma chairlifts were installed at Squaw Valley, California for the 1960 Winter Olympics.
 Poma also supplied lifts for the Olympic Winter Games at Sarajevo, Yugoslavia in 1984, at Albertville, France in 1992, at Lillehammer, Norway in 1994 and has worked on the lifts for the 2014 Games at Sochi, Russia.